dansysanalyst/powergrid-doc/docs/table/features-setup.md

 Enables and displays checkboxes on each table row.

-::: info
+::: info 📝 INFO
  If your database table has a custom id column, you must pass the column name in the `$attribute` argument.
 :::

 Example: